Privacy Policy

 Children

-The service is not directed at children under 13.
-We do not knowingly collect data from anyone under 13.
-If you believe a child has created an account, write to support at online-alarm dot com and we will delete it.
+The service is not directed at children.
+We do not knowingly collect data from anyone under 13 (the minimum under US COPPA and Turkish KVKK), or under the higher minimum digital-consent age that applies in their country (under GDPR Article 8 some EU/EEA member states set this at 14, 15, or 16).
+If you believe a child below the applicable age has created an account, write to support at online-alarm dot com and we will delete it.

 International Data Transfers

-We operate from Turkey.
-Our infrastructure providers (notably Cloudflare, Resend, and Google) are based in the United States and operate globally; using the service inherently involves data flowing to and from those providers.
+The operator is based in Turkey (see the bottom of this policy for the address).
+Our infrastructure providers (notably Cloudflare, Resend, Google, and Ahrefs Analytics) are based in the United States and operate globally; using the service inherently involves data flowing to and from those providers.
 Each of those providers publishes its own data-transfer safeguards (the European Commission's standard contractual clauses, the UK addendum, and similar mechanisms) which we benefit from when we use their services.
 If you would like more detail about a specific provider's safeguards, write to support at online-alarm dot com.

 Security